 Psilocybin mushrooms have been called ‘magic’ for many reasons.
 Their impact on culture has literally spanned human history.
 From the earliest cave paintings, shamanic traditions to modern religion, these fungi have helped to shape who we are.

-We do not refer to our sessions as ceremonies.
-While psilocybin has a long and respectable use in shamanic practices, we choose not to operate this way.
-You may find your session accented with candles or light background music, or perhaps the smell of burning sage or incense in the room.
-You will not find our team members rattling or blowing smoke above your head.
+We do not refer to our “sessions” as “ceremonies.”
+While psilocybin has a long and respectable use in shamanic practices, we choose not to operate in this manner.
+You may find your retreat therapy session(s) accented with candles, soft background music, or perhaps the smell of burning sage and incense in the room.
+You will not find MycoMeditations team members rattling or blowing smoke above your head.

-A mushroom session can get difficult.
-Some of our deepest fears and anxieties may arise during a session with psilocybin and this is often where the healing begins.
-We do not subscribe to the notion of ‘bad trips’.
-There are occasionally challenging experiences, but they more often than not prove to be the most rewarding and provide the most relief.
+A therapy session can get difficult.
+Some of our deepest fears and anxieties may arise during a session with psilocybin mushrooms – and this is often where the healing begins.
+We do not subscribe to the notion of “bad trips”.
+There are, occasionally, challenging experiences, but more often than not, they prove to be the most rewarding of sessions, as well as provide the most relief.

-Our sessions are held in a covered, open-air pavilion or in the beautiful, lush yard on the property.
-Occasionally, we may hold the session on a private beach as well.
-Our facilitators are there to provide you with reassurance or a caring ear, if needed.
+Our sessions are held in a covered, open-air pavilion or in a beautiful, lush private property yard.
+Occasionally, we may hold sessions on a private beach as well.
+Our therapy facilitators are there to provide you with reassurance and a caring ear, if needed.

-*MycoMeditations reserves the right to deny psilocybin onsite to anyone who has exhibited dangerous behavior or seems too unstable for psilocybin.
-To help us accurately anticipate individual needs please be thorough on your application regarding mental illness, medications etc.
+MycoMeditations reserves the right to deny psilocybin onsite to anyone who has exhibited dangerous behavior or seems too unstable for psilocybin.
+To help us accurately anticipate individual needs, please be thorough on your application regarding mental illness, medications, etc.

-In the hundreds of doses that we have administered over the years, nearly every individual who has joined us on retreat has experienced significant relief.
-Remember, psilocybin is a powerful tool for healing and release but it is not a cure.
+In the hundreds of doses that we have administered over the years, nearly every individual who has joined us on a healing retreat has experienced significant relief.
+Remember, psilocybin is a powerful tool for healing and relief, however, it is not a cure.
 The deeper the wounds, the more layers you will need to peel off to discover relief.